 If you live in the UK, you will normally be able to receive all of the popular BBC and commercial stations such as Radio 4, Radio 5 Live, TalkSport etc. as well as at least 10 extra stations you wouldn’t get on an AM/FM.
 You can use the postcode search here to get a better indication of what’s available in your area.

 Yes, but you will only get stations from that country (if the country uses DAB).
-Most of the radios reviewed here offer both FM and DAB, so you would pick up local and national stations in the country you are visiting.
+All of the radios reviewed here offer both FM and DAB/DAB+, so you will be able to pick up local and national FM stations in the country you are visiting.
 We’ve published a few articles on listening to the radio abroad:

 No, DAB radio doesn’t require an internet connection.
 You use it just like you would listen to FM radio.